How to Beat Loneliness During COVID-19

 The Effects of Isolation

 Even before COVID-19, nearly 50% of Americans surveyed said they experienced loneliness.
-That figure is only expected to climb in the coming weeks, and it’s well proven that loneliness can have a major impact on mental health.
+That figure is only expected to climb because of COVID-19, and it’s well proven that loneliness can have a major impact on mental health.
 It adds to depression, anxiety and stress, and can interfere with your ability to get a good night’s sleep.

 What’s more, loneliness can even affect your physical health.
 To put things in perspective, studies have shown that feeling isolated is just as harmful to your physical health as smoking 15 cigarettes every day.
 It affects the human body twice as much as obesity does, putting you at a higher risk for health complications like heart disease and stroke.